xxPennyxx/among-us/index.md

 - Time your kill well.
 Make sure no one is around, and ALWAYS check your kill cooldown.
 Never kill near a corridor.
 - DO NOT fake visual tasks such as MedBay scan, asteroids and trash.
 The other crewmates can see you're faking them!
 - Do not try the fake AFK trick anywhere!
+- Make sure you do not kill or vent where the cameras can see you!

 # Thanks, and have fun! :)